betterscientificsoftware/bssw.io/CuratedContent/OnDemandLearningForBetterScientificSw.md

-# Sample Aggregate Resource 2
+# On Demand Learning For Better Scientific Software3

 This is a sample aggregate resource file to demonstrate use of subresources.